felixcanditt/kultur-notiert/README.md

 You can have your own Kultur Notiert version that stores your entries on your device only and doesn't post them online.
 To do so, click [this link](https://kultur-notiert.vercel.app/).

+## About this repository

+This is the repository for the app version running with MongoDB and deployed on Heroku.
+To see the version using localStorage and Vercel, visit [this repository](https://github.com/felixcanditt/kultur-notiert-vercel).

 ## How to install and run this app